-This page provides five-year extended longitudinal graduation, completion, and dropout data for the class of 2008 by ethnicity, gender, economic status, special education program participation, and limited English proficient identification.
+This page provides five-year extended longitudinal graduation, completion, and dropout data for the class of 2010 by race/ethnicity, gender, economic status, special education program participation, and limited English proficient identification.
 The Division of Research and Analysis masks some data to comply with

 federal regulations concerning student privacy, the Family Educational